Multi-Platform SuperBrand Portfolio Introduction

 New ISO 20671 Brand Valuation Methodology

-Undervaluation of intangible assets such as brands has contributed to the pervasiveness of goodwill.
-As stated by Brand Finance, "Since 2001, the IASB has adopted the policy that goodwill identified on the acquisition of a company will subsequently be accounted for through impairments and not annual amortization.
 This policy contends that goodwill does not necessarily decrease in value or is subject to amortization as time goes on.
 However, it can also allow persistent high levels of goodwill on company balance sheets, the reported value of which is dependent on management judgment.
 Where neither company managers nor auditors feel an impairment is due, no impairment charge is taken against the carrying amount of the goodwill asset."

 Accountants have long resisted treating brands, as well as other intangibles, as assets because of the difficulty of relying on the justifiable “current fair market value” of a market transaction.
 Accountants have preferred to expense marketing activities, but, at the same time, they continue to rely upon the ever-nebulous treatment of “goodwill” as a rock-solid -largely self-regulated- asset class in the balance sheet.

-Restructuring Balance Sheets Full Of Goodwill
+Restructuring Balance Sheets Dependent On Goodwill

 Historic goodwill values and future profit projections are subject to ongoing change because of market sector shifts and disruptive innovations.
 Perilous non-impairment of goodwill can inflate the balance sheet, leaving investors, supply chain stakeholders, employees, and entire economies vulnerable.
 Corporate raiders have been known to use overvalued goodwill as a point of leverage in corporate takeovers.

-As Annie Brown of Brand Finance puts it "When one company is bought by another, a fair value exercise (FVE) must take place to allocate the consideration paid to net tangible assets and identifiable intangible assets.
+As valuation expert Annie Brown of Brand Finance puts it "When one company is bought by another, a fair value exercise (FVE) must take place to allocate the consideration paid to net tangible assets and identifiable intangible assets.
 Any remaining unallocated value is classified as goodwill.
-Since 2001, the IASB has adopted the policy that goodwill identified on acquisition of a company will subsequently be accounted for through impairments and not annual amortisation.
+Since 2001, the IASB has adopted the policy that goodwill identified on the acquisition of a company will subsequently be accounted for through impairments and not annual amortization.
 This policy contends that goodwill does not necessarily decrease in value as time goes on.

 However, it can also allow persistent high levels of goodwill on company balance sheets, the reported value of which is dependent on management judgment.
 Where neither managers nor auditors feel an impairment is due, no impairment charge is taken against the carrying amount of the goodwill asset.
 In extreme cases, persistent non-impairment can inflate the balance sheet, leaving investors, employees and entire economies vulnerable."